P4-Research/nikss-p4c/backends/ebpf/samples/tc-qos/README.md

 > *I'm not sure if the PSA specification allows to overwrite class_of_service in the P4 Egress pipeline.

+As the outcome of this demo, the architecture has been modified to take into account the fact that TC qdisc is executed after the TC Egress hookpoint.

 ## References

 https://www.linux.com/training-tutorials/qos-linux-tc-and-filters/